-On Tuesday—before a 5-3 Mets loss to the Marlins, in which Jacob deGrom broke a 108-year-old MLB record by allowing two or fewer runs in his 26th straight start and also saw his record drop to 8-9 on the season—David Wright took a meeting with his team’s COO, who is the son of the team’s owner, and also took some swings against minor league pitchers Justin Dunn and David Peterson in a simulated game.
+On Tuesday—before a 5-3 Mets loss to the Marlins, in which Jacob deGrom broke a 108-year-old MLB record by allowing three or fewer runs in his 26th straight start and also saw his record drop to 8-9 on the season—David Wright took a meeting with his team’s COO, who is the son of the team’s owner, and also took some swings against minor league pitchers Justin Dunn and David Peterson in a simulated game.
 Initial reports, as with Wright’s previous simulated game and throughout his 20-day minor league rehabilitation stint, were not terribly positive.
 He didn’t take any grounders on Tuesday but has reportedly struggled to throw across the diamond from third base even after altering his motion to reduce the strain on a surgically rebuilt shoulder, and he was so rusty at the plate that it was difficult even to evaluate what he had or hadn’t lost there.
 “I was going to say it’s like spring training,” Wright told Mike Puma of the New York Post while rehabbing with the Mets’ high-A affiliate, “but it’s not even spring training.”
 That was last month, but it was also as close as he’d come to playing baseball in some time.

 Wright hasn’t played in the Majors since late May of 2016, and has managed only 15 minor league rehab games during the intervening years.
 His attempts to work around and through the spinal stenosis that has been squeezing the life out of his career led to a cascade of related injuries to his neck and shoulder.

 During the 2015 World Series, Wright got to the ballpark before noon, well before teammates or the guys making steak sandwiches on the concourse or most anyone else, not as part of some try-hard captain routine but because that was what he needed to do to be able to play baseball that night.
 It took him nearly eight hours of physical preparation to be ready to play in a game at that point, and has not gotten any easier.
-Wright played brilliantly during that postseason, but his future was already limited and locked both by his chronic spinal condition.
+Wright played brilliantly during that postseason, but his future was already limited and locked by his chronic spinal condition.
 It was never going to get any easier.

 When Wright announced on Thursday afternoon that he would return to the Mets on Sept.
 25 and then finally bow to that reality at season’s end, it was notable mostly because all the parties involved had finally acknowledged the reality of the end.
 “Physically,” Wright said, “the way I feel right now, there’s not going to be any improvement.”
 This was not identifying the iceberg that would sink the ship.
 It was admitting that the water was cold, and deep.